 Today, there’s another solution that is cheaper and much more efficient.
 Cloud-based phone systems have greatly advanced system recovery and business continuity in the face of an outage.

 Because cloud systems are hosted virtually, there’s no need to worry about the types of disastrous scenarios that used to disrupt on-premise or landline phone services.
 If a phone line is cut, cloud-based systems are totally unaffected.
 If Internet service goes down, phone calls can be re-routed to backup cell phone numbers or other business offices.
 A friend was telling me about their iot video surveillance that is connected to the cloud for instance, it works fantastic for them and never goes down.
+It would also be a good idea to get the best internet service possible to make sure that the times it does go down is very limited and when it is working it is to a high-quality with quick speeds and secure services.
+This is something that can be secured by providers like earthlink internet service so people can be assured of a fast and safe network.

 Simply put, recovery and continuity is a non-issue.